actinia-org/actinia-core/docs/docs/actinia_concepts.md

 Actinia manages GRASS GIS locations in its *persistent database*.
 User are not permitted to modify data in the actinia persistent database, but can access all data read-only for processing and visualization.
-Data in the persistent database can only accessed via HTTP GET API calls.
+Data in the persistent database can only be accessed via HTTP GET API calls.

 The user can either process data in an *ephemeral databases*, that will be removed after the processing is finished, or in a *user specific database*.
-A user specific database is persistent, only visible to users of the same user-group and can contain any data the user has imported.The user can read-access all data from the persistent database while running analysis in the ephemeral database or user specific database.
+A user specific database is persistent, only visible to users of the same user-group and can contain any data the user has imported.
+The user can read-access all data from the persistent database while running analysis in the ephemeral database or user specific database.